hoytech/rasgueadb/README.md

 When you insert a record it will check that no other records have the same value for this index.
 If there are, then it will throw an exception.

-By default duplicates *are* allowed, and in the index these duplicates are be sorted by primary key.
+By default duplicates *are* allowed, and in the index these duplicates are sorted by primary key.

 ## Lookup by index